 - 4. In November 2009, the UNECE Working Party on Rail Transport (SC.2), at its sixty-third session, expressed its full support for all initiatives that aim to unify railway law in the pan-European region.
 It decided to set up an informal Group of Experts to prepare a position paper on this issue for consideration at its sixty-fourth session in 2010.
-The Working Party asked the UNECE secretariat to send a letter to representatives of UNECE member States, OTIF, OSJD, European Community and international railway industry organizations, inviting them to participate in this work (ECE/TRANS/SC.2/212, para.
+The Working Party asked the UNECE secretariat to send a letter to representatives of UNECE member States, Intergovernmental Organization for International Carriage by Rail (OTIF), OSJD, European Community and international railway industry organizations, inviting them to participate in this work (ECE/TRANS/SC.2/212, para.
 13). - 5.
-Following the first session of the Group of Experts on 26 March 2010 in Geneva that adopted a programme of work, the Bureau of the Inland Transport Committee, at its session on 7 June 2010, took note of a first progress report on the activities of the group.
+Following the first session of the Group of Experts on 26 March 2010 in Geneva that adopted a programme of work, the Bureau of the Inland Transport Committee, at its session of 7 June 2010, took note of a first progress report on the activities of the group.
 The Bureau underlined that the mandate of the informal Group of Experts was to prepare a position paper on ways and means to achieve unified railway law in the pan-European region, with a particular focus on Euro-Asian rail transport linkages.
-The Bureau felt that a very cautious approach should be taken whenever EU law is involved and encouraged the UNECE secretariat to further consult with the European Commission with a view to clarifying these matters (TRANS/BUR.2010/5, paras 23-24). - 6.
-The Group of Experts held a second session on 8 July 2010 at St. Petersburg and agreed to not further consider issues of organizational and operational interoperability in international rail transport as these issues were addressed and applicable only at European Union (EU) level and could be pursued by other competent bodies. - 7.
+The Bureau felt that a very cautious approach should be taken whenever European Union (EU) law is involved and encouraged the UNECE secretariat to further consult with the European Commission with a view to clarifying these matters (TRANS/BUR.2010/5, paras.
+23-24). - 6.
+The Group of Experts held a second session on 8 July 2010 at St. Petersburg (Russian Federation) and agreed to not further consider issues of organizational and operational interoperability in international rail transport as these issues were addressed and applicable only at EU level and could be pursued by other competent bodies. - 7.
 At its third session (Geneva, 16 September 2010), the Group of Experts reviewed the report of its second session as well as a first draft of a position paper prepared by the UNECE secretariat based on earlier considerations and views expressed.
 While agreeing in principle with the proposed strategy and approach towards unification of railway law as presented in the draft position paper, the Group of Experts requested the secretariat to circulate the reviewed draft position paper once more among participating experts (in English and Russian) soliciting further comments, if any.
 The completed position paper would then be submitted to the UNECE Working Party on Rail Transport (Vienna, 18-19 November 2010) for consideration and adoption. - 8.
-All documents, reports and presentations made at the sessions of the Group of Experts are available at: http://www.unece.org/trans/main/sc2/sc2_igeurl2.html.
+All documents, reports and presentations made at the sessions of the Group of Experts are available at: www.unece.org/trans/main/sc2/sc2\igeurl2.html.

 II.
-Justification for the unification of railway law1
+Justification for the unification of railway law

-- 8 (1) Development of an adequate transport system is a prerequisite for a country's economic progress.
+9. Development of an adequate transport system is a prerequisite for a country's economic progress.
 Transport is particularly essential for the development of international trade.
-In order to provide for efficient and seamless international transport, common conditions governing international transport have been developed during the last 50 years and are now applicable at regional and global levels for all modes of transport, except for rail transport. - 8 (2) Over the past decades, international trade, particularly between Europe and Asia, has exploded.
-So has containerized maritime transport reaching over 10 Mio TEU annually.
-This trend is predicted to continue, while seaports on both continents are already close to saturation.
-The same holds true for port hinterland transport in Europe and Asia.
+In order to provide for efficient and seamless international transport, common conditions governing international transport have been developed during the last 50 years and are now applicable at regional and global levels for all modes of transport, except for rail transport.